1. Home

 already downloaded and installed Microsoft Teams, here are instructions.

-1. When you have logged in with your UVM NetID, click on “Calendar” on the left.
+1. Open Teams, sign in with your UVM account, and click “Calendar” on the left.

 3. Click on that day, approximately during the office hours time span.
 Don’t worry about the specific time yet, this will be set in a later step.